 Credit Flexibility Options and Procedures

-Testing-out of a class (
+Testing-out of a class (PDF

 This option exists for students who believe they are ready to demonstrate all of the competencies required for a course.
 Students selecting this option must first complete a Test-out Request.
 Arrangements will then be made for the student to demonstrate proficiency.
 The demonstration of proficiency may include but is not limited to taking the Sylvania High school exams for the course, completing written essays and research papers, developing examples of subject area projects, and other items as specified in the proposal agreement.
 The Sylvania High School teacher of record will evaluate student work.
-Final grades and credits will be recorded on the student’s transcript and calculated in the student's GPA and class rank.
+Final grades and credits will be recorded on the student’s transcript and calculated in the student's GPA.
 A panel consisting of a highly qualified teacher in the subject matter, building administrator, and counselor will conduct grading appeals, if requested.
 A student who does not wish to accept the outcome of the credit flex plan may choose to enroll in the class via the traditional Sylvania High School classroom model.
 The grade of the credit flex plan would then be replaced by the grade from the Sylvania High School class.
 Students must fill out a Test-out Request form.

 Creating a Flex Plan for a class

 Teaching and Learning.
 In their proposal, students must extensively detail the goals/objectives of their proposed course, list methods of instruction, timeline segments of learning, and describe assessment measurements.
-The Sylvania High School teacher of record will evaluate student work.
+The Sylvania High School Department Chair or designee will evaluate student work.
 Final grades and credits will be recorded on the student’s transcript and calculated in the students GPA and class rank.
-Students must fill out a Credit Flexibility Proposal (
+Students must fill out a Credit Flexibility Proposal (PDF

 Selecting a Sylvania Board approved Educational Option

 Educational Options are designed to meet the special needs of students not available in the regular curriculum or not possible in the school day.
 Students may choose to participate in any of the following alternate means to earn credits: distance learning, on-line coursework, independent study, tutorial programs, summer school, mentorship programs, and early college entrance.
 Many of these options involve fees that will be paid by the parents to a third party provider.
 Some of these options may require the student to meet admission standards at a university or other educational option provider.
-Students must fill out an Educational Options Plan (
+Students must fill out an Educational Options Plan (PDF